Know where it's safe to swim.

 We sample several popular salt water beaches weekly from Memorial Day to Labor Day.
 If bacteria levels are unsafe, we issue swimming advisories.

-Funding for this work comes from the Marine BEACH Program—a partnership between Washington State Departments of Ecology and Health partner to manage the program.
+Funding for this work comes from the Marine BEACH Program.
+Washington State Departments of Ecology and Health partner to manage the program.

 Did you get sick from swimming?

 Swimming outdoors is usually a safe and healthy activity, but doing so in contaminated water can cause:

 If you think you got sick from swimming at a beach, or have concerns about a specific location, contact us at